-Data General's 6040 or 6042 DASHERTMTP1 terminal printer is a free standing unit with: a 128-ASCII compatible, capcitor-switched keyboard; a 5x7 dot matrix, upper/lower case, serial printer; and integral asynchronous interface to 20ma current loop and EIA RS-232C controllers.
+Data General's 6040 or 6042 DASHER[TM]TP1 terminal printer is a free standing unit with: a 128-ASCII compatible, capcitor-switched keyboard; a 5x7 dot matrix, upper/lower case, serial printer; and integral asynchronous interface to 20ma current loop and EIA RS-232C controllers.
 The terminal is fully plug compatible with all Data General asynchronous interfaces and some modems; the terminal is entirely upward-compatible with DGC software designed to drive teletypewriters.
 Models 6041 and 6043 are receive (printer) only models similar to the 6040 and 6042.
-Character transfer rate is selectable to 30 or 60cps on models 6040 and 6041, and to 10, 15, or 30cps on models 6040 and 6043.
+Character transfer rate is selectable to 30 or 60cps on models 6040 and 6043.